 “Fuck this,” David yelled.
 “Where Eddie Nash?”
 Tony had told David that Nash was the one to get him on the bill that night.

-Someone took us upstairs and through the VIP lounge to an office looking down at the stage.
-Nash was a short Mediterranean man discussing business with a similarly physiqued man.
+Someone took us upstairs.
+Through the VIP lounge to an office looking down at the stage, Nash sat with a similarly physiqued Mediterranean man discussing business .
 When he saw us standing at his door, he quickly closed an open safe.

 David was in his element.

 “Mr. Nash, I’m David Minehan, the guitarist and singer in The Neighborhoods.
 We’re house band at the Rat in Boston.
 We’re here for a funeral tomorrow.
 We’d like to play tonight, our only chance to perform in Hollywood during this visit.”

 “Well, we’re already fully booked.
 What makes you think you can just walk in and get on the bill?”